ellectroid/MiniWorkerThread/README.md

 # MiniWorkerThread
 A minimal, single-class worker thread for C++—flag-controlled, fast, and heap-free.

-MiniWorkerThread is a minimal, single-class and single-file worker thread for C++.
+MiniWorkerThread is a minimal, single-class worker thread for C++.
 Features: C++11, no heap, thread-safe, sleeping idle thread, worker reusable for another task, very simple, debuggable and modifyable.

 Usage: